Travelling to New Zealand and looking for free things to do in Auckland? Perfect, you’re in the right place!

 If you’re into shopping, another of the free things to do in Auckland is to take a wandering stroll down K Road.
 K Road is the affectionately shortened name given to Karangahape Road.

-Linking the city west suburb of Ponsonby and Queen St, K Road has an individual, alternative and exciting vibe.
-It’s lined with retro op shops and cultural eateries that are always worth exploring and at night, it comes alive with many ummm…creative and unambiguous bars – you know what I’m saying.
+Linking the city’s west suburb of Ponsonby and Queen St, K Road has an individual, alternative and exciting vibe.
+It’s lined with retro op shops and cultural eateries that are always worth exploring.
+Then at night, it comes alive with many umm…creative and unambiguous bars – if you know what I’m saying.

-Piha Beach is Auckland’s most famous surf beach, renowned by the aptly named Piha Rescue TV series.
-Lion Rock is the iconic rock standing at the northern end of Piha beach and gives you a superb scenic backdrop to the surf activity.
+Piha Beach is Auckland’s most famous surf beach, renowned for the aptly named Piha Rescue TV series.
+Lion Rock is the iconic rock standing at the northern end of Piha Beach and gives you a superb scenic backdrop to the surf activity.

 Piha has dramatic, rugged landscapes, strong rips and currents and it can be wild and wind-swept.
 It also has a reputation for being very unforgiving of the daring or reckless swimmer, so only swim in patrolled areas and only if you’re a confident swimmer.

 The only potential downside to this beach haven is that there is still no public transport to Piha Beach from anywhere in Auckland.

 So to make this beach day happen, you need a car or a good mate with a car.

 17. Explore the west side at Titirangi Village